T.J.WOLF

 Storyline

-In 1977, French scientist Claude Lacombe, along with interpreter and cartographer David Laughlin, examine Flight 19—a group of United States Navy aircraft that vanished over the Bermuda Triangle in 1945—now found immaculate and abandoned in the Sonoran Desert.
+In 1977, French scientist Claude Lacombe (Truffaut), along with interpreter and cartographer David Laughlin, examine Flight 19—a group of United States Navy aircraft that vanished over the Bermuda Triangle in 1945—now found immaculate and abandoned in the Sonoran Desert.
 They later learn that the SS Cotopaxi has similarly been found abandoned in the middle of the Gobi Desert.
-Meanwhile, near Indianapolis, two airplanes narrowly avoid a mid-air collision with an unidentified flying object (UFO).
+Meanwhile, near Indianapolis, two airplanes narrowly avoid a mid-air collision with an Unidentified Flying Object (UFO).

 Lacombe, Laughlin, and a group of United Nations experts continue to investigate increasing UFO activity and strange, related occurrences.
 Witnesses in Dharamsala, Northern India report that the UFOs make distinctive sounds: a five-tone musical phrase.
 Scientists broadcast the phrase to outer space, but receive only a seemingly meaningless repeating series of numbers in response.
 Laughlin eventually recognizes it as a set of geographical coordinates, which point to Devils Tower near Moorcroft, Wyoming.